centreon/centreon-documentation/en/alerts-notifications/event-consoles.md

 title: Event consoles
 ---

-> This chapter presents the different interfaces allowing to visualize the
-> status of resources.
->
-> Some of this interfaces are now **deprecated** and replaced by the
+> Some of this interfaces are **deprecated** and replaced by the
 > [Resources Status](resources-status.html) page.
 >
 > This new page aims to regroup all the experiences you can find in these
 > interfaces.

+This chapter presents the different interfaces allowing to visualize the status of resources.

 ### Generic actions